 Recruitment Leaders and their Marketers want to inject more value into their staffing companies, and they need more content to help their recruiters convert leads into opportunities.
-Winning an award can increase the value of your business by 37%.
+Winning a recruitment award can increase the value of your business by 37%.
 Here are some tips and hacks to help you form a winning recruitment awards entry.

 Time to Get Judgemental with Recruiters!